jforget/perl-Open-Food-Facts-utils/Nutriscore-Moose/Documentation.en.md

 Which improvements, when compared with plain hashmaps?

 * checking  the values  for strings,  integers (including  the special case of integers used as booleans)  and reals.
+This check is done both when creating an instance and when updating it through accessors.

-* using accessors  to read a  property with  a hard-coded name  and to replace its value,
+* using accessors  to read a  property with  a hard-coded name  and to replace its value (after checking it),

 What needs to be done to reach an ideal situation?